 The National Sleep Foundation survey found that 60 percent of the women polled said they only get a good night’s sleep a few nights a week — or less.
 And 43 percent said daytime sleepiness interferes with their daily activities.

 Sleeping less than seven hours a night is associated with a higher body mass index (a ratio of weight to height) / higher body fat percentage and a higher likelihood of obesity, according to a study of more than 25,000 people published in the journal Sleep.

 The health risks aren’t limited to weight gain.
-For the fun of it, I did a google search and >95,000 hits came up regarding sleep disturbance and the impact on health!
-Sleeping challenges have a significant impact on your Endocrine system, creating an imbalance in many hormones including cortisol levels, which in turn impacts your adrenal glands and your sex hormones.
+For the fun of it, I did a google search, and >95,000 hits came up regarding sleep disturbance and its impact on health!
+Sleeping challenges significantly impact your Endocrine system, creating an imbalance in many hormones, including cortisol levels, which in turn impacts your adrenal glands and your sex hormones.
 Sleep deprivation is the root cause of many health challenges.

 Yet it does not stop there!!

 An estimated 1,500 fatalities and 71,000 injuries from motor vehicle accidents on U.S. roads every year are the result of drowsy driving.